Child engaging in outdoor painting activity

 Parent Partnership

-Studies have shown that children do better when parents and providers form a partnership for the child's well-being.
-Open communication, mutual respect, parent involvement, and program support all work together to form a strong partnership that will help your child succeed!
+Children do best when parents and providers form a partnership for the child's well-being.
+Open communication, mutual respect, parent involvement, and program support all work together to support your child’s daily experience.

 A Partnership of Mutual Respect

 Children thrive when they see their parents and teacher forming a partnership, showing respect for and supporting each other.
-Prompt tuition payment and adherence to contracted schedules and center hours is greatly appreciated.
-In return I will provide high quality care and education for your child; treat him/her child with love and respect, and respect your family's culture, traditions, and child-rearing practices.
+Following contracted schedules and timely tuition payments helps the program run smoothly for everyone.
+In return, I provide quality care and education, treat each child with respect, and honor your family’s culture, traditions, and child-rearing practices.

 Arrival and Departure

-Every day during you and your child will say good-bye in the morning and hello again in the afternoon.
-I understand how difficult these transitions can be, and will help ease the separations and reunions each day.
+Each day, you and your child will say goodbye in the morning and reconnect in the afternoon.
+I understand these transitions can be emotional, and I work to make them easier for both children and parents.

 Family Culture